domRiddle/ASF/Trading.md

 - Reject the trade if we don't have ```MatchEverything``` set, and it's worse than neutral for us.
 - Accept the trade if we didn't reject it through any of the points above.

-Notice: "Reject" of the trade will be either ignore, or decline, depending on configured ```IsBotAccount``` property.
 It's nice to note that ASF also supports overpaying - the logic will work properly when user is adding something extra to the trade, as long as all above conditions are met.

 First 4 reject predicates should be obvious for everyone.
 The final one includes actual dupes logic which checks current state of our inventory and decides what is the status of the trade.